Wereldhave to quit British property market

 The company plans to focus on shopping centres in northwest Europe and sustainable offices in Paris, given the environment for consumer, retail, real estate and finance markets.

-Wereldhave sold its entire U.S. property portfolio to private equity firm Lone Star Funds for $720 million last month.
+Wereldhave sold its entire U.S. property portfolio to private equity firm Lone Star Funds for $720 million (456.8 million pounds) last month.

 It said that it has agreed the sale of almost its entire UK portfolio for 243 million pounds, or 4 percent below book value.